-f.
+- e.
+Each ADR provider shall remain on the ADR Provider List for five years, provided the requirements of subparagraph E(3)(d) are met.
+After a five-year term, the ADR provider may apply for re-listing. - f.
 An applicant denied listing may request a review of that decision by sending a letter to the Chief Judge of the District.
-The Chief Judge shall have final decision-making authority on the matter.

-g.
-In any particular case, a judge may approve any ADR provider on which the parties agree, even if the provider is not listed on the ADR Provider List or does not satisfy the criteria for eligibility for the list.
+The Chief Judge shall have final decision-making authority on the matter. - g.
+In any particular case, a judge may approve any ADR provider on which the parties agree, even if the provider is not listed on the ADR Provider List or does not satisfy the criteria for eligibility for the list. - 16.4.F.

-16.4.FE.
 Attendance; Authority to Settle.
-Party representatives (in addition to litigation counsel) with authority to settle and all other persons necessary to negotiate a settlement, such as insurance carriers, must attend the ADR proceeding.
+Party representatives (in addition to litigation counsel) with authority to settle and all other persons necessary to negotiate a settlement, such as insurance carriers, must attend the ADR proceeding. - 16.4.G.

-16.4.GF.
 Fees.
 The provider and the parties generally will determine the fees for each ADR proceeding.
 However, the judge presiding over a case has the right to review the reasonableness of fees and to adjust them as appropriate.
-A judge also may at any time request a provider on the ADR Provider List or any other person to conduct an ADR proceeding pro bono or for a reduced fee.
+A judge also may at any time request a provider on the ADR Provider List or any other person to conduct an ADR proceeding pro bono or for a reduced fee. - 16.4.H.

-16.4.HG.
 Binding Nature.
-The results of all ADR proceedings approved by this rule are nonbinding unless the parties agree otherwise in a written agreement or by announcement in open court.
+The results of all ADR proceedings approved by this rule are non-binding unless the parties agree otherwise in a written agreement or by announcement in open court. - 16.4.I.

-16.4.H.
 Confidentiality, Privileges and Immunities.
 All communications made during ADR proceedings (other than communications concerning scheduling, a final agreement, or ADR provider fees) are confidential, are protected from disclosure, and may not be disclosed to anyone, including the Court, by the provider or the parties.
 Communications made during ADR proceedings do not constitute a waiver of any existing privileges and immunities.
 The ADR provider may not testify about statements made by participants or negotiations that occurred during the ADR proceedings.
 This provision does not modify the requirements of 28 U.S.C. § 657 (1998) applicable to non-binding arbitrations.

-16.4.JI.
+16.4.J.
 Standards of Professional Conduct and Disqualification of ADR Providers.

-- 1. All providers are subject to disqualification pursuant to standards consistent with those set forth in 28 U.S.C. § 455 (1988).
-In addition, all ADR providers are required to comply with the State Bar of Texas Alternative Dispute Resolution Section's Ethical Guidelines for Mediators, the Code of Ethics for Arbitrators in Commercial Disputes promulgated by the American Arbitration Association, and the American Bar Association. and such other rules and guidelines as the Panel specifies. - 2.
-Issues concerning potential ADR provider conflicts shall be raised with the judge presiding in the case relating to the ADR proceeding.
+(1) All providers are subject to disqualification pursuant to standards consistent with those set forth in 28 U.S.C. § 455 (1988).
+In addition, all ADR providers are required to comply with the State Bar of Texas Alternative Dispute Resolution Section's Ethical Guidelines for Mediators, the Code of Ethics for Arbitrators in Commercial Disputes promulgated by the American Arbitration Association, and the American Bar Association and such other rules and guidelines as the Panel specifies.
+Copies of these standards are available from the clerk's office.